xunit/xunit.analyzers/docs/_rules/xUnit2020.md

 ---
-title: xUnit2013
+title: xUnit2020
-description: Assert.Single and Assert.Empty should be used to test if collections contain a single element or are empty.
+description: Assert.Empty should be used to test if a collection is empty.
 category: Assertions
 severity: Warning
 ---

 ## Cause

-A violation of this rule occurs when `Assert.Equals` or `Assert.NotEquals` are used to check if a collection has 0 or 1 elements.
+A violation of this rule occurs when `Assert.Equals` or `Assert.NotEquals` are used to check if a collection is empty.

 ## Reason for rule